siraphob191/20250715-Main-Backtrader-Engine/docs/UsingJupyter.md

 jupyter notebook
 ```

 In the browser that appears, open `examples/RunBacktest.ipynb`.
-Edit the paths in the first code cell so they point to your local CSV price data.
-Execute each cell in turn to run the backtest and view the resulting summary tables.
+The first code cell imports `src.config` and defines the CSV paths—update those variables to point to your local data.
+Then run the remaining cells to execute the backtest and view the resulting summary tables.
+No manual `sys.path` modification is required.